jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 ### Dotted keywords
 Finally, some Clojure libraries allow, or encourage, the use of dotted keywords (my own terminology) for string building.
-It's somewhat more convenient than using strings, since keywords just have a prefix and needn't be enclosed in quotes.
-These forms aren't necessarily recommended, but, within a DSL, it's often quite clear what the intent is.
+They're somewhat more convenient than using strings, since keywords just have a prefix and needn't be enclosed in quotes.
+They are less common and aren't necessarily recommended, but, within a DSL, it's often quite clear what the intent is.

 #### Example: HoneySQL
 [![Clojars Project](https://img.shields.io/clojars/v/honeysql.svg)](https://clojars.org/honeysql)